yashasvi-dwivedi/moodify/README.md

 # 🎧 Moodify – Mood-Based Lighting & Spotify Music Control

 Moodify is a Python-based application that detects your mood using a webcam , detects the lighting in your room, and plays mood-appropriate music on Spotify.
+It uses a pre-trained ResNet18 model for mood detection and integrates with the Spotify API to control music playback based on your current mood.

 ---